Resources for Current Students

 In addition to the above tutorials, we've compiled a partial list of other free online tutorials recommended by our majors.
 This is a crowdsourced list, so if you would like to share your suggestions, please email us at architecture@barnard.edu.

-For Spring 2023, appointments for the B+C|A laser cutter are open to students in the following courses:
+Appointments to use the B+C|A laser cutter are open to students in the following courses:

 Architectural Design: Systems & Materials